mina14george/TerraformInfrastructure/README.md

 # Terraform Infrastructure

-## The infrastructure is a three-tiered architecture that features the following :
+## Three-tiered architecture that features the following :
 -  VPC
 - 6 subnets (2 public and 4 private)
 - A route table associated it with public subnets